 The term shrink wrap is a generic term often used in commercial packaging, retail packaging, food packaging, and industrial packaging.
 Because a lot of our business is composed of shrink wrap products we get calls all the time for “shrink wrap” quote requests.
 Often times people do not realize there are many different types of shrink wrap as well as many materials shrink wrap is made from.

-Before we get in to the types of shrink wrap, we want to make a quick mention to what shrink wrap is not.
+Before we get into the types of shrink wrap, we want to make a quick mention of what shrink wrap is not.
 The most mistaken product referred to as shrink wrap is stretch film.
 The plastic wrap product often used to wrap pallet loads.
 Though called a shrink wrap, no heat is applied and the stretch film does not actually shrink.
 It is a stretch film, stretch wrap, or often called a pallet wrap.

 All of the types of shrink wrap listed below require heat to be applied for the material to begin shrinking.
 We have tried to offer possible suppliers to consider for the types of shrink wrap we do not offer.